geoserver/geoserver-cloud/compose/monitoring/MONITORING.md

 - Simple Prometheus/Grafana stack for development environments
 - Basic dashboard showing essential metrics (JVM, HTTP, service health)
 - Foundation and reference implementation for custom observability solutions
-- Example of Eureka-based service discovery integration
+- Example of Consul-based service discovery integration

 **What this is NOT:**
 - Production-ready monitoring (no alerting, persistence config, security hardening)